-The guideline avoids 'hidden dimensions'.
+The updated guideline avoids 'hidden dimensions'.
 Hidden dimensions have been in use in IALA documents for many decades.
-For example in ex, it is assumed that the value of x is put in as metres or nautical miles without the dimension.
+For example in ex, it was assumed in the guideline that the value of x is put in as metres or nautical miles without the dimension.
 This may cause problems, especially when further explanations are missing.
-To avoid this situation 'hidden dimensions' are not used but named explicitly.
+To avoid this situation 'hidden dimensions' are not used but all dimensions are named explicitly.